 v

-│ moves border to newly focused window
+BorderSurfaceApplier moves the focus border to the newly focused window

 An application opens a new window: